Lewis and Clark Expedition: Preparations

 Two years into his presidency, Jefferson asked Congress to fund an expedition through the Louisiana territory to the Pacific Ocean.
-He did not attempt to make a secret of the Lewis and Clark expedition from Spanish, French, and British officials, but rather claimed different reasons for the venture.
-He used a secret message to ask for funding due to poor relations with the opposition Federalist Party in Congress.
+He did not attempt to make a secret of the Lewis and Clark expedition from Spanish, French, and British officials, but rather claimed different reasons for the venture; he used a secret message to ask for funding, due to poor relations with the opposition Federalist Party in Congress.
 Congress subsequently appropriated $2,324 for supplies and food, the appropriation of which was left in Lewis's charge.

 In 1803, Jefferson commissioned the Corps of Discovery and named Army Captain Meriwether Lewis its leader, who then invited William Clark to co-lead the expedition with him.
 Lewis demonstrated remarkable skills and potential as a frontiersman, and Jefferson made efforts to prepare him for the long journey ahead as the expedition was gaining approval and funding.
 Jefferson explained his choice of Lewis:

 It was impossible to find a character who to a complete science in botany, natural history, mineralogy & astronomy, joined the firmness of constitution & character, prudence, habits adapted to the woods & a familiarity with the Indian manners and character, requisite for this undertaking.
 All the latter qualifications Capt.
 Lewis has.

-In 1803, Jefferson sent Lewis to Philadelphia to study medicinal cures under Benjamin Rush, a physician and humanitarian.
-He also arranged for Lewis to be further educated by Andrew Ellicott, an astronomer who instructed him in the use of the sextant and other navigational instruments.
-From Benjamin Smith Barton, Lewis learned how to describe and preserve plant and animal specimens, from Robert Patterson refinements in computing latitude and longitude, while Caspar Wistar covered fossils, and the search for possible living remnants.
-Lewis, however, was not ignorant of science and had demonstrated a marked capacity to learn, especially with Jefferson as his teacher.
-At Monticello, Jefferson possessed an enormous library on the subject of the geography of the North American continent, and Lewis had full access to it.
-He spent time consulting maps and books and conferring with Jefferson.
+In 1803, Jefferson sent Lewis to Philadelphia to study medicinal cures under Benjamin Rush, a physician and former leader in the American Revolution.
+He also arranged for Lewis to be further educated by Andrew Ellicott, an astronomer who instructed him in the use of a sextant, among other navigational instruments.
+From Benjamin Smith Barton, Lewis learned how to describe and preserve plant and animal specimens; from Robert Patterson, refinements in computing latitude and longitude, and Caspar Wistar covered fossils, and the search for possible living remnants.
+Lewis, however, was not ignorant of science, having demonstrated a marked capacity to learn, especially with Jefferson as his teacher.
+At Monticello, Jefferson possessed an enormous library on the subject of North American geography, to which Lewis had full access.
+He spent time consulting maps and books, as well as conferring with Jefferson.

-The keelboat used for the first year of the journey was built near Pittsburgh, Pennsylvania, in the summer of 1803 at Lewis's specifications.
-The boat was completed on August 31 and was immediately loaded with equipment and provisions.
+The keelboat used for the first year of the journey was built near Pittsburgh, Pennsylvania, in the summer of 1803, to Lewis's specifications, and was completed on August 31.
+The vessel was immediately loaded with equipment and provisions.
 While in Pittsburgh, Lewis bought a Newfoundland dog, Seaman, to accompany them.
-Newfoundlands are working dogs and good swimmers; commonly found on fishing boats, they can assist in water rescues.
-Seaman proved a valuable member of the party, helping with hunting and protection from bears and other wildlife.
+Newfoundlands are amicable, large working dogs and good swimmers, lovers of water and commonly found on fishing boats, as they can assist in water rescues.
+Seaman proved a valuable member of the party, aiding with hunting and protection from bears and other potential predators.
 He was the only animal to complete the entire trip.